-Russia's $30 million center for acrobatic rock'n'roll, sport of Putin's daughter
+A $30 million splurge on Putin's daughter's favorite sport

 Staff at the school - a modern, multi-storey building in an upscale part of central Moscow - referred all questions to Bystrova, who they said was at important meetings and unable to speak.

-Surrounded by high fences and dense pine trees, the site for the Zhavoronki Acrobatic Rock'n'Roll Centre is around 8 km from a property Tikhonova declared as her home address when registering a company in 2012.
+Surrounded by high fences and dense pine trees, the site for the Zhavoronki Acrobatic Rock'n'Roll Center is around 8 km from a property Tikhonova declared as her home address when registering a company in 2012.
 A sign on the gate says the land is owned by the Khamovniki school. (here)

 Construction site manager Alexei Kozlov said he was not allowed to discuss the details of the project and did not know of any connection to Tikhonova or Putin's family.
 A security guard said the workers were building a "deluxe dance center" which would be "very, very expensive".